virgo-project/virgo/README.md

 "If we don’t take action, the collapse of our civilizations and the extinction of much of the natural world is on the horizon.” - Sir David Attenborough

+"Big Brother is Watching You." - George Orwell, 1984

 Our social-communications/financial/governance systems must be designed to help us coordinate better to solve the world's biggest challenges.